rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

     ~((longlong)(param_1 + 0xb0)); // Free RequestInfo*
 ```
-  - well this looks especially solid, also order remove + delete looks good. but problem is that remove actually to happen, callstack must look like this
+  - well this looks especially solid, also order remove + delete looks good. but problem is that ```Remove``` actually to happen/trigger, callstack must look like this

 ```
 FLUSH_ENTRYYY